 In early days of radio, producers had to adjust levels manually.
 In an attempt to disrupt this archaic practice, the limiter was born – a device that automatically attenuates sudden peaks above a threshold to prevent clipping.
-In order to protect equipment, recording engineers adopted this idea and developed leveling amplifiers.
+To protect equipment, recording engineers adopted this idea and developed leveling amplifiers.
 Since limiting is a form a compression, one could say it initiated compression techniques.

-- Attack : determines how quickly the compression reacts to the input signal after it passes the treshhold.
+- Attack: determines how quickly the compression reacts to the input signal after it passes the threshold.

-- Output gain : allows you to boost the overall output level after compression.
-Its is usually used to optimize the signal after its range has been adjusted.
+- Output gain: allows you to boost the overall output level after compression.
+It is usually used to optimize the signal after its range has been adjusted.

-There are some exceptions and additions on different gear.
+There are some exceptions and additions when it comes to different gear.

 COMMON TYPES OF COMPRESSORS